 The intention for the barrier KPI indicator is to put focus on the potential of major accidents and the need for barriers to prevent them from occurring.
 When developing the model all relevant hazards subject to Gassco`s installations were evaluated.
 Mitigating measures in terms of barrier was identified and visualised in a bow tie model.
 The bow tie model forms the basis for the development of the barrier KPI model.

-The barrier KPI includes an overview over safety critical barriers dived into three categories; reactive barriers (technical safety barriers) preventive barriers (operational, mainly inspections activities) and management elements (organisational, non physical barriers).
+The barrier KPI includes an overview over safety critical barriers divided into three categories; reactive barriers (technical safety barriers) preventive barriers (operational, mainly inspections activities) and management elements (organisational, non physical barriers).
 The barriers are intended to work together to prevent errors that have potential to develop into a major accident.
 Each barrier indicator is assigned with an upper and lower tolerance limit to determine the rating of the indicator.
 The input data to the model is reported on a system (barrier) level, and the results are aggregated up in Gassco`s organisational hierarchy (system level, installation level, org. unit level and corporate level).

-Note: Appendix ??? provides further details on the Gassco’s Barrier Integrity Indicator
+Note: Appendix XX provides further details on the Gassco’s Barrier Integrity Indicator.